johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Of course, MPD can be facilitated by established leaders, mentors or disciplers—providing they are willing and comfortable to facilitate group discussions that are genuinely reflective and exploratory.

-## Discipleship group format ##

-MPD modules are structured to provide a *reflective learning process*, which incorporates practical, educational principles married to practical, spiritual principles, drawn from Scripture.

-### Reflective Learning ###

-[](#learning-cycle.png) illustrates a *reflective learning process*, of the kind that might be encountered within progressive educational or training contexts.

-![Reflective Learning Process][learning-cycle.png]

-> To learn, we gather to *hear* new ideas.
-As we listen, we *reflect* upon those ideas: filtering them through our current understanding, old and new thoughts sometimes conflicting, sometimes harmonising.
-In *discussion* with others, we broaden and deepen our understanding and sharpen our convictions about the most appropriate way to *act*, when we disperse and return to our contexts of work and vocation.

-### Acts 2:42 ###

-I want to suggest how this reflective learning process, or cycle, may be adapted and applied to Maize Plant Discipleship groups, by combining it with a simple pattern of teaching, fellowship, breaking bread and prayer, drawn from the example of the early church:

-> They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer—*Acts 2.42*

-The combined MPD learning process that I am proposing incorporates six elements: Hear — Receive — Open — Share — Pray — Act

-### Hear ###

-When we gather together as disciples of the Messiah, to hear biblical teaching, we are not opening ourselves only to human ideas or wisdom, as Paul explains to the Corinthians:

-> We have not received the spirit of this world but the Spirit of God, so that we might understand the things that God has so freely given us.
-These are the things we are talking about when we avoid the manner of speaking that human wisdom would dictate and instead use a manner of speaking taught by the Spirit, by which we explain the things of the Spirit to people who have the Spirit.[^fn19]

-![Hear][hear.png]

-Our goal, therefore, is not only to listen with our minds, but also with our spirit—our heart.
-Not to become "puffed up" with knowledge, but to *hear what the Spirit is saying to his people*.[^fn20] And we listen in order to live more faithfully.
-This kind of listening is called *heeding*: listening with the intention to learn and follow, or obey.

-### Receive ###

-Hearing God's message to us, either as a body of people, or as individuals, or families, is the beginning; it is not enough only to *hear*...

-> Don't deceive yourselves by only hearing what the Word says, but do it!
-For whoever hears the Word but doesn't do what it says is like someone who looks at his face in a mirror, who looks as himself, goes away and immediately forgets what he looks like.
-But if a person looks closely into the perfect Torah, which gives freedom, and continues, becoming not a forgetful hearer but a doer of the work it requires, then he will be blessed in what he does.[^fn21]

-The key to obedience is in receiving God's word inwardly, through meditation and reflection.
-This allows the word to begin to "*dwell richly within us*"[^fn22].

-![Receive][receive.png]

-Think about how we receive food: chewing, enjoying the taste, swallowing and digesting it, enables the body to receive the foood's vitality and goodness. *It's the same with God's word*.
-We must chew it over, meditating and reflecting upon its meaning and application to our lives.
-Then we must allow it to settle in our spirit, forming and shaping our convictions, or holding it in our hearts, even before we fully understand all that it means to us.

-*It is not always easy*.
-God's word can be like honey on the lips, but bitter in the stomach![^fn23] This is a way of saying that it may be pleasant and joyful to receive God's word when we first hear and 'taste' it, but faithful obedience always forms a testing and difficult path.

-### Open ###

-In fellowship with others, we must learn to open our hearts to the perspectives and experiences of those around us and those who see things differently to ourselves.

-![Open][open.png]

-Within meetings, group discussion represents an important form of fellowship.
-The following suggestions may help group discussions to be lively, invigorating and spiritually satisfying.[^fn24]

-1.	**Invite and allow free-moving debate relating to the study topic**.

-	It may take a few sessions for the group to get used to the freedom of this format; make sure younger people and women are included.
-(See also: [Facilitating openness]).

--	**Discuss traditional proverbs that relate to study topics**.

-	Use of the *sweet talk* of proverbs will provide fresh insight.
-This can also help to provide unexpected, yet welcome opportunities to discuss what you are learning with elders and others, outside of the gathered group, including non-believers.

--	**Discuss practical, vocational applications of the topical study**.

-	Vocation is more than simply our job, or employment: it incorporates the whole of the responsibilities towards which God calls us, including workplaces and practices, families, communities and networks, as well as personal vision and service.

--	**Allow discussions to ebb and flow**.

-	Give time for people to consider their responses and return to earlier parts of the debate, where appropriate.

-### Share ###

-The celebratory breaking of bread, in order to remember the Lord Jesus and his sacrificial obedience, is a sign and symbol of the new covenant and a profound way for discipleship groups to visibly proclaim their shared devotion to the Messiah.

-![Share][share.png]

-> Breaking bread was originally fashioned, by the early church, upon the weekly *Sh'bat* (Sabbath) meal of the Jews—a time of thanksgiving for God's deliverance of Israel from the oppression of Egypt.

-Although breaking and sharing bread has typically become ceremonial in modern Christianity, it is possible to incorporate a simple meal into times of meeting together and to identify this prayerfully as a form of breaking bread together.

-Sharing food together is a vital part of human fellowship and a practical way of celebrating and proclaiming God's daily provision and blessing.
-Where a meal is not practical or possible, consider sharing a small amount of bread together, in a symbolic act of shared hospitality and commitment to membership of the body of the Messiah.

-### Pray ###

-After discussion has taken place, invite the group to pray together, including intercession on behalf of neighbours, networks and communities and local and national rulers and governors.

-![Pray][pray.png]

--	**Pray for the gospel** to deeply impact and transform individuals, communities, cultures and societies throughout your nation, all of Africa, Europe, Asia and the Americas; pray for unreached people groups.

--	**Pray for the Maize Plant Discipleship Project**: that it will be used by God to edify and strengthen and bless the Messianic Community, within Africa ... and beyond!

--	Use MPD teaching to infuse prayer with fresh confidence concerning God's will and purpose, including personal and vocational concerns and challenges faced by group members.

--	Bless one another with a blessing from Scripture, or as led by the Holy Spirit; speak a blessing over your community or nation, or with regards to a specific problem.

--	Expect that the power of God's word and the blessing of his life in us will overcome all opposition!

-### Act ###

-The purpose of our gathering to hear God's message is not simply to hear it, but to act upon it!

-> Everyone who comes to me, hears my words and *acts* of them... he is like someone building a house who dug deep adn laid the foundation on bedrock.
-When a flood came, the torrent beat against that house but couldn't shake it, because it was constructed well...

-> Whoever hears my words but doesn't *act* on them is like someone who built his house on the ground without any foundation.
-As soon as the river struck, it collapsed and that house became a horredous wreck.[^fn25]

-![Act][act.png]

-The goal of discipleship is to be transformed ourselves and to become a transforming influence in our homes and workplaces and communities — *a messianic community blessed...to be a blessing!*

-### MPD learning cycle ###

-Placing these six learning elements together produces the MPD learning cycle ([](#mpd-learning-cycle.png))

-![MPD Learning Cycle][mpd-learning-cycle.png]

 ## Practical considerations ##

 Facilitating a discipleship group will be most effective when practicalities are considered and appropriate planning takes place.
 This should be done in advance, in order to grain the most from the group interaction.